grappendorf/xbee-ruby/README.md

 License
 -------

-The xbee-ruby code is licensed under the the Apache License, Version 2.0 You find the license at http://www.apache.org/licenses/LICENSE-2.0
+The xbee-ruby code is licensed under the the MIT License You find the license in the attached LICENSE.txt file